Syrian refugees in Jordan. Photo: Alessandra Blasi/UNDP.

 We work with and for people affected by crisis around the globe.

-In Syria, we are helping people cope with the current crisis.
 We were among the first to support people in the Philippines starting recovery work after Typhoon Haiyan.
 We also support our partners in the Central African Republic, in South Sudan and in other crisis countries worldwide.

 You can support us in helping people faced with incredible hardship.